UnitTestBot/UTBotJava/docs/SettingsProperties.md

 ## Core settings
 Core settings are being persisted in file located in **_settings file_** `{userHome}/.utbot/settings.properties`
 This file is designed for reading only.
-All defaults for core settings are provided in source code (namely in `UtSettings.kt`) so the file itself may absent or exist with a few of customized properties only, for example file with just one line like `utBotGenerationTimeoutInMillis=15000` is valid and useful.
+All defaults for core settings are provided in source code (namely in `UtSettings.kt`) so the file itself may absent or exist with a few of the customized properties only, for example, file with just one line like `utBotGenerationTimeoutInMillis=15000` is valid and useful.

 ##  Plugin-specific settings
 Plugin-specific settings are being persisted automatically by IDE (per-project!) in **plugin configuration file** `{projectDir}/.idea/utbot-settings.xml` and nobody is expected to edit this file manually.

-At the moment, these two kinds of settings (core and plugin-specific) have very small intersection.
+At the moment, these two kinds of settings (core and plugin-specific) have very small intersection (that means some keys of different levels control the same behavior aspects).
-In case of properties intersection Core settings should act as provider of defaults for plugin-specific settings.
+In case of properties' intersection, Core settings should act as a provider of defaults for Plugin-specific settings.
 As for now, this concept is partially implemented.

 ## Categories of properties
-Every newly added feature tends to be represented in settings as subset of properties, and the question is the choice of proper "level".
+Every newly added feature tends to be represented in settings as a subset of properties, and the question is the choice of proper "level".
 There are several categories of properties we have in practice:
 - **Hardcoded directly as constants in sourcecode**
 _It means one can build own build of plugin with different hardcoded preset._